 The Statement of Custodial Activity displays the total Custodial Revenue and the Disposition of Collections related to that revenue activity.
 This statement ensures that revenue billed and collected by the Commission on behalf of other federal agencies will not be reported twice as revenue on the consolidated government's Statement of Net Cost.
-In FY 2010, the Commission reported \$54.5 million in custodial revenue as of September 30, 2010 compared to \$69 million in FY 2009.
-The majority of the decrease over FY 2009 is due to fewer civil penalties billed in FY 2010 to entities under the Commission's regulation.
+In FY 2011, the Commission reported \$27.9 million in custodial revenue as of September 30, 2011 compared to \$54.5 million in FY 2010.
+The majority of the decrease over FY 2010 is due to fewer civil penalties billed in FY 2011 to entities under the Commission's regulation and higher accrual assessment of federal land fees reported in FY 2010.